jedisct1/libsodium/README.markdown

 the Blake2 hash function, which the Sodium library also provides.

-The design choices, particularly in regard to the Curve25519 Diffie-Hellman function, ephasize security (whereas NIST curves emphasize "performance" at the cost of security), and "magic constants" in NaCl/Sodium are picked by theorems designed to maximize security.
+The design choices, particularly in regard to the Curve25519 Diffie-Hellman function, emphasize security (whereas NIST curves emphasize "performance" at the cost of security), and "magic constants" in NaCl/Sodium are picked by theorems designed to maximize security.